vicwomg/pikaraoke/README.md

 - Searching song library via autocomplete
 - Adding new tracks from Youtube
 - Offline storage of video files
+- mp3 + cdg file support (vlc only, must be uncompressed and added to download directory manually)
 - Pause/Skip/Restart and volume control
 - Now playing and Up Next display
 - Basic editing of downloaded file names